himynameisfuego/ALC/README.md

 # ALC - Adaptive Loudness Compensation

 Hello!
 This repository contains the MATLAB files relative to the implementation of the method proposed in the paper "Adaptive Loudness Compensation in Music Listening" presented at SMC 2019 (http://smc2019.uma.es/articles/S2/S2_01_SMC2019_paper.pdf).
-A C++ implementation will be provided in the future.

 Contacts and info: leonardo.fierro@aalto.fi